-after gathering the computation and communication times from the program after one iteration.
+The proposed algorithm works online during the execution time of the MPI program.
+It selects the optimal scaling factor after gathering the computation and communication times from the program after one iteration.
 Then the program changes the new frequencies of the CPUs according to the computed scaling factors.
-This algorithm has a small execution time: for a homogeneous cluster composed of nodes having the characteristics presented in table I, it takes 0.00152 ms on average for 4 nodes and 0.00665 ms on average for 32 nodes.
-The algorithm complexity is $O(F \cdot N)$ , where F is the number of available frequencies and N is the number of computing nodes.
+In our experiments over a homogeneous cluster described in Section VII, this algorithm has a small execution time.
+It takes $1.52\,\mu s$ on average for 4 nodes and $6.65\,\mu s$ on average for 32 nodes.
+The algorithm complexity is $O(F\cdot N)$ , where F is the number of available frequencies and N is the number of computing nodes.
 The algorithm is called just once during the execution of the program.
-The DVFS algorithm (2) shows where and when the algorithm is called in the MPI program.
+The DVFS algorithm on Figure 3 shows where and when the algorithm is called in the MPI program.